Salvem o surf

 S.O.S.
 Salvem O Surf (Save the Surf) is an environmental non-governmental organisation in Portugal, with a strong technical profile, that aims to solve problems and issues related with Surfing but also to develop the sport.
 It strives to solve problems constructively, guided by the need to raise awareness of the value of surf, and the will to create added value to all the involved parties.

 S.O.S.
 Salvem O Surf as a spontaneous popular movement was born with SOS Santo Amaro at the end of 2002 with the objective to protect the wave of Santo Amaro de Oeiras, the only surfing alternative in the Lisbon region in days of strong stormy SW winds.
-The movement achieved an agreement with the Oeiras Town Hall that allowed the preservation of 70% of the wave extension area.
+The movement achieved an agreement with the Oeiras municipal council that allowed the preservation of 70% of the wave extension area.